The-Software-Gorilla/tdd-by-example/java/ch13/README.md

 given currency.

 ### Key point from the chapter
-Two big code changes had to happen in my code in this chapter had to happen:
-1. The `amount` field in the `Money` class needed to be exposed as a property so that it could be accessed from the `Sum` class.
+The `amount` field in the `Money` class needed to be exposed as a property so that it could be accessed from the `Sum` class.
+For the Java version of the code, I did that a while back.

-2. The constructor in the `Money` class needed to be changed to `internal` so that it could be accessed from the `Sum` class.
-   I have a rule that I never want to expose anything that is not absolutely necessary, so I my own TDD approach to this would have been to have more explicit intention about the `Amount` property, and refactor the factory methods in `Money` for the specific implementations.
-I changed the code here so that the `Amount` property is `public` but `set` is `private`.
+I have a rule that I never want to expose anything that is not absolutely necessary, so I my own TDD approach to this would have been to have more explicit intention about the `amount` property, and refactor the factory methods in `Money` for the specific implementations.
+I changed the code here so that the `amount` property is `public` but `set` is `private`.

 ### My thoughts on the chapter
 This is one of the worst chapters in the book.
 No matter how many times I read it, I don't understand the premise that